Explore core options to fine-tune the performance and behavior of Kafkorama Gateway.

 https://push.example.com:4000/stats?username=user&password=pass

-Description | Specify whether or not to use authentication for HTTP monitoring |
+Description | Enable authentication for HTTP monitoring |

 Default value | No default value |